Tanner555/BowlingGameInUSharp/README.md

 certain c# features in the future.

 If you download this project, make sure to update the UProject file to remove whatever plugins you do not have.
-For instance, I have RiderSourceCodeAccess plugin installed from the Marketplace by default.

 I'll likely not update the itch.io build of USharp Bowling with the new C++ version.
 It kind of defeats the purpose of showing off the potential of c# scripting.
 Keep in mind the itch.io version uses a previous version of